akwohlgenant/akwohlgenant.github.io/_pages/about.md

 This website is a work in progress, but I'm hoping it can serve two functions.
 First, I hope anyone who is learning about data science, data analytics, visualization, or other data analysis fields might find something useful here.
 Second, this site is a place for me to show projects that interest me and the methodologies I have used to attack problems.
 Thanks for visiting!

 I have another personal website that I set up more recently through Netlify using *blogdown* in R.  It has a nicer feel and will be where I add new posts from now on.
 You can find it [here](https://andywohlgenant.netlify.app/).
+See you there!